 HOMOSEXUALITY IN ANCIENT GREECE

 Sexual contact occurred among males in the bath houses.
 Gymnasiums, where naked men and boys, exercised and worked out together, were regarded as breeding grounds for homo-erotic impulses.
-At the extreme end, members of Magna Mat cults dressed in women’s clothes and sometimes castrated themselves.
+In ancient times men sometimes made a pledge by putting their hands on their testicles as if to say, "If I am lying you can cut off my balls."
+The practice of making a pledge on the Bible is said to have its roots in this practice.
+Among the most extreme were members of Magna Mat cults, who dressed in women’s clothes and sometimes castrated themselves.

 Some have argued that homosexual marriages of some kind were widely accepted in classical antiquity and that the medieval church continued the pagan practice.
 There arguments though tend to be weak and based on anecdotal material.
 There is no proof that such marriages existed in Greek and Roman culture except among the elite in imperial Roman smart set.
 Other evidence of homosexual marriages come from isolated or marginal regions, such as post-Minoan Crete, Scythia, Albania, and Serbia, all of which had unique and sometimes bizarre local traditions.